Use Takeaways™ to Extend your Lesson and Give Students Feedback

 A box will appear to let you name your session.
 You might call it something like "World History Period 1."
 Once you name it, you can check the box to publish Takeaways.
 Finally, click Save & End Session.

 How to Find and Comment on a Student's Takeaway

 When you publish Takeaways at the end of a Session, you will get a link.
-For you, this link will take you to a list of the Takeaway documents for this Session.
-When you give the link to a student, it will open the Takeaway made specially for that student.
+For you, this link leads to the list of the Takeaway documents for the Session.
+For a student, the same link will open the Takeaway made specially for that student.

 When you publish Takeaways, they are automatically stored in Google Drive.
 Here's how to find them:

 - Find the Deck or presentation title, and open that folder

 - Find the Session name, and open that folder.
 Inside of it, you will find all of the Takeaways for that Session.